-She wants to call it a “disorder”, an obfuscation invented by the medico-industrial-fraud complex to broaden their job description while preserving the inhumane status quo which maintains their lifestyle and which they help to perpetuate via obstetrical isolation and abuse.
+Medicine calls this a “disorder”, a victim-blaming obfuscation invented to broaden their job description while preserving the inhumane status quo which maintains their lifestyle and which they help to perpetuate via obstetrical isolation and abuse.
 The real disorder is needlessly medicalized and pathologized birth.

 A plant left in the dark will produce a leaf that is underdeveloped small, weak compared to a fully nurtured plant.
 The same is true of child’s developing brain and body.